Mizuki Sano: Biography

 Mizuki Sano graduated from Fujinomiya West High School, and Shizuoka University with a degree in law.
 He has a younger brother, Daiki Sano, who is also an actor.
 Mizuki Ashiya and Izumi Sano, the two main characters in the manga Hanazakari no Kimitachi e, are named after him.

+He left Johnny & Associates on December 31, 2018.

 Work

 Mizuki Sano joined Johnny's in 1991.
 In 1993, he became a member of the short-lived Johnny's unit J-Eleven and also a member of KinKi Jr., a back-up group for KinKi Kids.
 In 1995, Sano became a first-generation member of Johnny's Sr., along with Masayuki Sakamoto, Hiroshi Nagano, and Yoshihiko Inohara of V6.
 Until 1996 he was a back-up dancer for Hikaru Genji, V6, SMAP, and KinKi Kids.

-Unlike most of his contemporaries in Johnny's, Sano has neither graduated from Junior status nor left the management of Johnny's.
+Unlike most of his contemporaries in Johnny's, Sano had never graduated from Junior status until he left the management of Johnny's.
 He now mainly performs as a stage actor.